Searching for the best Victoria food tours? A Taste of Victoria will leave you satisfied.

 Local Favorites

-Our next couple stops were local favourites, both old and new.
+Our next couple of stops were local favorites, both old and new.
 First up was John’s Place, an eclectic diner known for its breakfast and has been operating in the same spot for 30+ years.
-It is also known for its homemade soup du jour which we sampled regardless of it being a hot summers day.
+It is also known for its homemade soup du jour, which we sampled regardless of it being a hot summer day.
 Try the borshch if available!

 The history lesson continued inside Rogers Chocolates while we sampled a tasty truffle.
-From there it was back to the harbour for goodbyes and one final story about the town’s most famous hotel.
+From there, it was back to the harbor for goodbyes and one final story about the town’s most famous hotel.

 The Empress recently got a facelift which included the removal of its iconic vines growing up its walls.
-While doing this, workers found all sorts of jewellery leaving them to believe that a family of racoons used to live in the vines and were stealing items from rooms with windows opened for relief during the pre-AC days.
-Can you imagine how much grief hotel staff probably got and for how long?
+While doing this, workers found all sorts of jewelry, leaving them to believe that a family of raccoons used to live in the vines and were stealing items from rooms with windows opened for relief during the pre-AC days.
+Can you imagine how much grief the hotel staff probably got and for how long?

-It’s interesting stories like that as well as Andy’s clear knowledge and love for local food that makes this Taste of Victoria food tour a no-brainer.
-Seriously, I’ve taken food tours all over the world and this is truly one of the best.
+It’s interesting stories like that, as well as Andy’s clear knowledge and love for local food, that make a Taste of Victoria food tours a no-brainer.
+Seriously, I’ve taken food tours all over the world, and this is truly one of the best.

 What say you?